Golf Tutorials

 Now that you have your two tracings, it's time to measure.
 Use your ruler to:

 With your measurements in hand, your next step is to head online.
-Do a quick search for "[Brand Name] golf shoe size chart," replacing "[Brand Name]" with the company whose shoes you are seriously interested in (e.g., "FootJoy golf shoe size chart").
+Do a quick search for "[Brand Name] golf shoe size chart," replacing "[Brand Name]" with the company whose shoes you are interested in (e.g., "FootJoy golf shoe size chart").
+This will help you choose the right golf shoes.

 Most of these charts will allow you to convert your inch or centimeter measurement into their specific shoe size, with some even offering corresponding width guides.
 This measurement is your starting point - consider it your “true size.”